Christmas in Downend - Please make a note of the date - FRIDAY 28TH NOVEMBER 2014 - more details to follow shortly.......

 The rules are simple - posts and comments on our Facebook page should:- Be civil, tasteful and relevant - Not be unlawful, harassing, libellous, defamatory, abusive, threatening, harmful, obscene, profane or sexually or facially offensive - Not include content for which the poster does not own the copyright - Not repeat the same message, or very similar messages, more than once (often referred to as spamming) - Not publicise any personal information, either the poster's own or somebody else's - Not advertise products or services - Not promote political parties.

-Have a look at the NEIGHBOURHOOD WATCH STAY SAFE GUIDE - All the information you need to 'stay safe' in the community.
+Have a look at the NEIGHBOURHOOD WATCH STAY SAFE GUIDE - All the information you need to 'stay safe' in the community, or look at our local publications - the latest edition of the PARISH COUNCIL NEWSLETTER, DOWNEND VOICE and DOWNEND & MANGOTSFIELD MATTERS.